-Managing the situation and exit arrangements
+16. Managing the situation and exit arrangements

-Resignations / Compromise Agreements
+16.1 Resignations / Compromise Agreements

 The fact that a person tenders their resignation must not prevent an allegation being followed up in accordance with these guidelines.
-A referral to the DBS must be made, if the criteria are met i.e. anyone who has harmed, poses a risk or harm, to a child or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
-If the accused person resigns or their services cease to be used and the criteria are met it will not be appropriate to reach a settlement / compromise agreement.
+A referral to the DBS and TRA (if applicable) must be made, if the criteria are met i.e. anyone who has harmed, poses a risk or harm, to a child or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+If the accused person resigns or their services cease to be used and the criteria are met it will NOT be appropriate to reach a settlement / compromise agreement.